Compact Quantum Homogeneous K\"ahler Spaces: Introduction

 \section{Introduction}

 Since the emergence of quantum groups in the 1980s, a central role in their presentation and development has been played by the theory of operator algebras.
-We mention in particular Woronowicz's seminal notion of a compact quantum group \cite{WoroCQPGs}.
-There exists, however, a stark contrast in the development of the noncommutative topological and the noncommutative differential geometric aspects of the theory.
-In particular, for the Drinfeld--Jimbo quantum groups, their $C^*$-algebraic $K$-theory has long been known to be the same as for their classical counterparts \cite{Nagy}.
+We mention in particular Woronowicz's seminal notion of a compact quantum group \cite{WoroCQPGs,WoroDC}.
+There exists, however, a stark contrast between the development of the noncommutative topological and the noncommutative differential geometric aspects of the theory.
+For example, for Drinfeld--Jimbo quantum groups, their $C^*$-algebraic $K$-theory has long been known to be the same as for their classical counterparts \cite{Nagy}.
 By contrast, the unbounded formulation of $K$-homology, which is to say Connes and Moscovici's theory of spectral triples, remains very poorly understood.
 Indeed, despite a large number of very important contributions over the last thirty years, there is still no consensus on how to construct a spectral triple for $\O_q(SU_2)$, probably the most fundamental example of a quantum group.
-This can be understood as a consequence of the fact that, at the algebraic level, the construction of $q$-deformed differential operators is an extremely challenging task.
-Ultimately this is due to fundamental differences between the quantum and classical cases, most notably the non-trivial braiding on the monoidal category of $U_q(\frak{g})$-modules.
-The question of how to incorporate this braiding into any $q$-deformed geometry is at the heart of the matter.
-These difficulties aside, the prospect of reconciling quantum groups and spectral triples still holds great promise for their mutual enrichment.
-On one hand, it would provide powerful tools from unbounded $KK$-theory with which to study quantum groups.
-On the other hand, it would provide unbounded $KK$-theory with a large class of examples, of fundamental importance, with which to test and guide the future development of the subject.